quattad/STI-ETF-Tracker/README.md

 This is my first Python project!
 The STI ETF Tracker is a web application that will allow you to view the performance of user-specified stocks in real time.
-Data will be retrieved from Yahoo Finance on the performance of the Straits Times Index (ES3.SI) and the Nikko STI Exchange Traded Fund (G3B.SI).

 ### Table of Contents
 * [Prerequisites](#prerequisites)